General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Applications

 \subsection{Knowledge Gathering}

-The rate of publishing keeps growing, and as a result, it is increasingly challenging to manually collect all relevant knowledge, potentially stymying scientific progress.\autocite{schilling2025text, Chu_2021} Even though knowledge collection might seem like a simple task, it often involves multiple different steps, visually described in \Cref{fig:knowledge_gathering}.
-We split the discussion in this section in two: structured data extraction and question answering.
+The rate of publishing keeps growing, and as a result, it is increasingly challenging to manually collect all relevant knowledge, potentially stymying scientific progress.\autocite{schilling2025text, Chu_2021} Even though knowledge collection might seem like a simple task, it often involves multiple steps, visually described in \Cref{fig:knowledge_gathering}A. Here, we focus on structured data extraction and question answering.
 Example queries for both sections are in \Cref{fig:knowledge_gathering}B.

 \paragraph{Semantic Search} A step that is key to most, if not all, knowledge-gathering tasks is \gls{rag}, discussed in more detail in \Cref{sec:rag}.
 Most commonly, this involves semantic search, intended to identify chunks of text with similar meaning.
 The difference between semantic search and conventional search lies in how each approach interprets queries.
 The latter operates through lexical matching---whether exact or fuzzy---focusing on the literal words and their variations.
-Semantic search, however, goes deeper by interpreting the underlying meaning and contextual relationships within the content.
+Semantic search, however, focuses on the underlying meaning and contextual relationships within the content.

-To enable semantic search, documents are stored in vector databases using embedding vectors (see \Cref{sec:embeddings}).\autocite{bojanowski2017enriching} They represent the content of a document as a vector in a learned vector space and hence allow for similarity search by vector comparison (e.g., using cosine similarity for small databases or more sophisticated algorithms like \gls{hnsw} for large databases\autocite{malkov2018efficient}).
+To enable semantic search, documents are converted into embeddings (see \Cref{sec:embeddings}) \autocite{bojanowski2017enriching}.
+They allow for similarity search by vector comparison (e.g., using cosine similarity for small databases or more sophisticated algorithms like \gls{hnsw} for large databases\autocite{malkov2018efficient}).

 In chemistry, semantic search has been used extensively to classify and identify chemical text.\autocite{Guo2021,beltagy2019scibert0,trewartha2022quantifying}